1. Introduction

 3. The role of the Care Quality Commission (CQC)

-In July 2022, the CQC launched its new single assessmet framework built on their five key questions and well-known ratings system, and is what the regulator uses to set out its view of quality and make judgements.
-The framework not only applies to providers, as well as Local Authorities and Integrated Care Systems since April 2023.
+In July 2022, the CQC launched their new single assessmet framework built on their five key questions and well-known ratings system, and is what the regulator uses to set out its view of quality and make judgements.
+The framework not only applies to providers, but also to Local Authorities and Integrated Care Systems since April 2023.

 Visit – Our new single assessment framework – Care Quality Commission (cqc.org.uk)